apache/flink-statefun/statefun-docs/docs/getting_started/index.rst

 Learn By Doing
 ==============

-If you prefer to learn by doing, start with our code :ref:`walkthrough <walkthrough>`.
+If you prefer to learn by doing, start with our code walkthroughs.
-It provides a step by step introduction to the API and guides you through real applications.
+It provides a step by step introduction to the API and guides you through real applications, either in :ref:`java <java_walkthrough>` or :ref:`python <python_walkthrough>`.

 Learn Concepts Step By Step
 ===========================